yannickwurm/semi_automated_r_coursework_marking/README.md

+# WARNING

+need to change logic at beginning to use the other download - see #2

 # Do the marking within git/code directory

 Download all submissions, rename overall dear to submissions, raname each student dir to only be studnet number